 Hanoi Vietnam Travel Guide

 All listed areas for tourists.
-Petty crime, like pickpocketing, occurs in congested areas such as the Old Quarter and night markets.
+Petty crime, like pickpocketing, occurs in crowded areas like the Old Quarter and evening markets.
 Remain vigilant.

 Photography is not permitted inside the Ho Chi Minh Mausoleum.